ValerioMedeiros/BEval/README.md

 Installation procedures
 ---------------------

-* BCompatible with Mac Os and Linux
-* Requires: AtelierB 4.1, ProB 1.3.6 and Java 1.7
+* Requires: AtelierB 4.1, ProB 1.3.6 and Java 1.7; B-Integration is compatible with Mac Os and Linux.

 Steps: